skintalker/Fake-sUNC/README.md

 This is still a work in progress, so this readme / documentation will be updated as changes are made.
 Feel free to read through this.

+## What is sUNC Test?

+sUNC Test stands for sens Unified Naming Convention Test.
+If you don't know already, there is something called the Unified Naming Convention, basically a bunch of non luau, custom functions that most executors have because they choose to have it.
+There is a UNC Test where it tests each UNC function seperately and checks if they pass or fail the test.
+All of the tests are combined to a percent like 39% UNC or 100% UNC.
+UNC Test can be easily faked because it is open source and shows what each test needs to have to succeed.
+The sUNC test however, tests functions more thoroughly and is almost obfuscated so people wouldn't know what to do to make it succeed.
+I hope this summarizes it for you as I don't know how to explain any further.

 ## How to run it
 You can use this script or you can go into Loader.lua and copy it there.
 ```luau